- The Transfer Experience

 - Procedures & Requirements

 Q: Is financial aid available for transfer students?
 For international students?

 Yes, need-based financial aid is available for transfer students.
-For more information about the College's financial aid philosophy and required application materials, please visit the Financial Aid website.
+For more information about the College's financial aid philosophy and required application materials, please visit the Cost & Financial Aid website.
 Financial aid is more limited for those applying for January enrollment, and very limited aid is available for non-U.S. citizens.

 Q: How is housing determined for transfer students?

 Transfer students are typically housed in doubles, triples or quads.
 Your answers from the online Student Housing Form are used to help match you with your roommate(s).
 Please be accurate in answering the questions about your lifestyle, such as your sleep schedule, study habits, etc. The goal of the roommate matching exercise is compatibility.
 Some roommates become best friends for life; others coexist amicably but find their closest friends elsewhere.